paisely65/IS-362-Final-Project/README.md

 # IS-362-Final-Project
 An analysis of the worst drivers by state
 Final Project Checklist
 To receive full credit, you’ll need to deliver on all of the items in the checklist below.
-Please read carefully through this checklist before you make your project proposal.
-You are (within these checklist constraints) strongly urged to limit scope and make the necessary simplifying assumptions so that you can deliver your work on time!
+Please read carefully through this list before you make your project proposal.
+You are (within these list constraints) strongly urged to limit scope and make the necessary simplifying assumptions so that you can deliver your work on time!

  Proposal describes your motivation for performing this analysis.